ndemou/bconv/README.md

 Please note that **this is not a Braille translator**.
 It can’t convert plain text to Braille or vice versa.
 Use tools like liblouis for this job.
 If this sentence and the HELLO WORLD example above seems contradictory to you it's OK;  you just need to cover a bit more ground to grasp Braille.

 More info in this blog post: https://ndemou.wordpress.com/2012/12/28/bconv-convert-between-braille-representations/

+## Installation

+The code is only tested under Linux with python 2.6.5 and 2.7.
+To run it under Linux save both bconv and pybraille.py somewhere in your executables path and make bconv executable (`chmod u+x /path/to/saved/files/bconv`)